Create satisficing tables in R the formula way.

 The gt

-package provides a wide range of functions to adapt the style of these tables.
-For instance, opt_stylize
+package provides a wide range of functions to adapt the style of the table created with as_gt

 adds a pre-defined style to the entire table: